- Home

 2. Savings Pension Credit

-If you were of State Pension age before 6 April 2016 and have savings or a private pension, then you could qualify for this benefit.
+If you reached State Pension age before 6 April 2016 and have savings or a private pension, you could get:

 Changes to couples’ benefits

-If you have a partner, you may have a different State Pension age to them.
-If this sounds like you, then take professional advice on what the best benefits are for you.
-Rules around couples where there's an age gap changed on 15 May 2019, so the information here may not be relevant to you.
+If you and your partner have different State Pension ages, then it's a good idea seek advice on what the best benefits are for you.
+Rules changed on 15 May 2019, so eligibility may differ.

 Applying for Pension Credit